What Mothers Know

 But these aids are based on two main underlying assumptions.
 The first is that baby’s needs are primarily physiological and emotional.
 The second is that baby’s development is triggered by the ringing of a series of genetically preset alarm clocks that go off on schedule regardless of what does or does not happen to him.

 These assumptions are false.

-What Mothers Know - They Are Their Child’s Best Teacher
+Mothers Are Their Children’s Best Teachers

 It is perhaps because of these false assumptions that modern babies are being raised by accident instead of on purpose.
 That is a great shame because the growth and development of the human child is much too important to be left to chance.